-Participants were asked to report which health services they had accessed within the last three months from a pre-defined list (GP; Psychologist; Psychiatrist; Dietitian; Medical Specialist; Exercise Physiologist; Physiotherapist; other, please specify; I have not used any health care services in the last 3 months).
+Participants were asked to report which health services they had accessed within the last 3 months from a predefined list (General Practitioner (GP); Psychologist; Psychiatrist; Dietitian; Medical Specialist; Exercise Physiologist; Physiotherapist; other, please specify; I have not used any healthcare services in the last 3 months).

-Weight Management
+Weight management

-Participants were asked the number of times they had tried to lose weight in the last six months, the number of years they had been trying to lose weight, the number of times in their lifetime that they had lost more than 11lbs (5kgs) by dieting, and whether they were currently trying to manage their weight.
-Those who indicated yes to currently trying to manage their weight were asked two follow on questions.
-Firstly, whether they were receiving support/treatment for their weight management from one of a pre-defined list of options (GP; Dietitian; Pharmacy; Exercise Physiologist; Physiotherapist; Personal trainer; Health coach; other, please specify; I am not currently receiving any support/treatment for weight management).
-Secondly, whether they were using any products/diets for weight management (supplements; meal replacements; meal delivery services; support group; smartphone app or online support; very low calorie diet; low calorie diet; low carbohydrate diet; fasting diet; other, please specify; I am not currently using products/diets for weight management).
-Participants were asked whether they were currently using any medications that may affect their weight

-(steroids; anti-depressants; contraceptive pill; other, please specify; not currently taking any medications that affect my weight), and lastly an optional open response question to gather their views on support options that would be most helpful in managing weight or eating behaviours in future.
+Participants were asked the number of times they had tried to lose weight in the last six months, the number of years they had been trying to lose weight, the number of times in their lifetime that they had lost more than 11 lbs (5 kg) by dieting, and whether they were currently trying to manage their weight.
+Those who indicated yes to currently trying to manage their weight were asked two follow-on questions.
+First, whether they were receiving support/treatment for their weight management from one of a predefined list of options (GP; Dietitian; Pharmacy; Exercise Physiologist; Physiotherapist; Personal trainer; Health coach; other, please specify; I am not currently receiving any support/treatment for weight management).
+Second, whether they were using any products/diets for weight management (supplements; meal replacements; meal delivery services; support group; smartphone app or online support; very low calorie diet; low calorie diet; low carbohydrate diet; fasting diet; other, please specify; I am not currently using products/diets for τ weight management).
+Participants were asked whether they were currently using any medications that may affect their weight (steroids; antidepressants; contraceptive pill; other, please specify; not currently taking any medications that affect my weight).
+Lastly, an optional open response question was asked to gather their views on support options that would be most helpful in managing weight or eating behaviours in future (What support would you find most helpful in managing your weight or eating behaviours in the future?).

-Section: Eating Behaviours (n=68 questions)
+Section: Eating behaviours (n=68 questions)